 Several other awards also recognized the company as a great place to work.
 The awards helped inspire top mortgage professionals to seek new careers with our fast-growing client.

 Bona fide thought-leaders

 Several awards the company won helped spotlight its executives as industry thought-leaders.
-For example, The Jacksonville Business Journal recognized the company’s chief financial officer as one of the “Ultimate CFOs in North Florida.”
+For example, the local business journal recognized the company’s chief financial officer as one of the “Ultimate CFOs.”
 National Mortgage Professional Magazine honored the firm's CEO with its prestigious “40 Under 40 Award,” designating him as one of the top mortgage professionals in the United States under the age of 40, as voted on by his peers.

 The American Business Awards named the company as a finalist in the “Company of the Year – Banking and Financial Services” category.
 Our client received the bronze award in the banking and financial services category.

 Most importantly, Inc. Magazine, which has an international readership of more than 740,000, named the company one of the fastest-growing private companies in the U.S. in its annual Inc. 500|5000 list of private companies.